outtalent-team/culture/our_people.md

 # 6. Ambition

 We would like to live the best lives possible and affect the world in the biggest way possible.
-We like people who energized and motivated to keep learning, improving, and creating as much as possible.
+We like people who are energized and motivated to keep learning, improving, and creating as much as possible.

 # 7. Innovation